LIGNANS HEALTH BENEFITS

 Lignans Reduce LDL (Bad) Cholesterol Levels

-Lignans have a higher antioxidant (ORAC) Value than any other fruit or vegetable.
+Lignans have a higher antioxidant (ORAC) Value than any other fruit or vegetable published in the USDA database.
 See Orac Chart

 Ovarian and Uterine Health